PicsArt/cppbind/docs/03_get_started/08_operators.rst

 Operator Overloading
 ^^^^^^^^^^^^^^^^^^^^

-An example of overloading arithmetic and comparison operators.
+This section covers an example of overloading arithmetic and comparison operators.
-If the target language does not allow some of the operators to be overloaded or we just don't want to overload them in the target language we can set **is_operator** variable to **False**.
-In that case we should also specify **name** for that operator so in target language will be used that name.
+If the target language does not allow some of the operators to be overloaded or we don't want to overload them in the target language, we can set the **is_operator** variable to **False**.
+We should also specify **name** for that operator so that the target language uses that name.

 .. literalinclude:: /../examples/primitives/cxx/operators/counter.hpp